Blog

 Breast Reduction Recovery Week By Week

 It is important to remember that every patient will heal from breast reduction at their own speed.
-However, this guide to breast reduction recovery will give you a generalised account of how and when each part of your recovery is likely to unfold.
+However, this week by week guide to breast reduction recovery will give you a generalised account of how and when each part of your recovery is likely to unfold.

 What to Expect During Breast Reduction Recovery

-Breast reduction removes excess tissue and skin in order to reduce breast size.
+Breast reduction removes excess tissue and skin from the breasts in order to reduce their size.
 This requires incisions and, therefore, a recovery period to allow the wounds to heal.

 After the recovery period, your breasts should settle into their new, more comfortable size and shape, but it will be of the utmost importance to follow key guidance from your surgeon to ensure an optimal recovery.